NethermindEth/horus-checker/README.md

 An `empty: (...)` module and judgement is sometimes added to the output of a run.
 This indicates an empty segment.

+Notes:
+..
+This indicates an empty segment. - this tells users nothing :).

 #### Why am I getting `Verified` when I expect `False`?